Children's Readings

 "It was the right thing to do," Denise answered.

 "What happens if..." one of the girls began to say.
 Then she stopped.
 There was no need to worry about the bully picking a fight with Denise.
 Denise had shown everyone what kind of person she was.
 People would defend her.
-They knew she would the right thing without any other reason.
+They knew she would do the right thing without any other reason.

 Jesus challenged the bullies in the Temple who would rather make money than allow people to worship God.
 He did the right thing, like Denise.